timtroendle/urban-occupants-paper/doc/main.md

 # Case Study

 The model is applied in a case study of the London Borough of Haringey which according to latest census data [@ukcensus2011] is the home of 254,926 usual residents and comprises of 101,955 households.
 For this case study two data sets have been used: the UK Time Use Survey 2000 [@uktus2000], and the UK 2011 Census [@ukcensus2011].
-The former contains time use diaries for a weekday and a weekend day for more than 11,500 individuals of nearly 6,500 households in the UK.
+The former contains time use diaries with a resolution of 10 min for a weekday and a weekend day for more than 11,500 individuals of nearly 6,500 households in the UK.
 The latter contains aggregated census data for so called output areas (OA) comprising of at least 40 resident households and 100 resident people to ensure confidentiality.
 Haringey is divided into 753 distinct output areas which are aggregated into 145 Lower Super Output Areas (LSOA) on which this analysis is based.

 Table @tbl:parameters summarises the parameters of the thermal dwelling model applied for the dwelling of each household in Haringey including set point temperatures of their heating control systems, and metabolic heat gains.